brilliantlabsAR/docs/frame/building-apps-lua.md

 ### Display

-The display engine of allows drawing of text, sprites and vectors.
+The display engine allows drawing of text, sprites and vectors.
 These elements can be layered atop one another simply in the order they are called, and then be displayed in one go using the `show()` function.

 The Frame display is capable of rendering up to 16 colors at one time.
 These colors are preset by default, however each color can be overridden.